 Also, ensure that there are no toys or other soft objects in the bassinet as you put your baby to sleep.

-For more information, check out our full guide to the best bedside bassinets here.
+For more information on bassinets, check out our full guide to the best cosleepers here.